amontalenti/elements-of-python-style/README.md

 ### Declarative vs imperative

 You should prefer declarative to imperative programming.
-If you aren't familiar with the difference, Python's [functional programming guide][func] includes some good details and examples of how to use this style effectively.
+This is code that says  **what** you want to do, rather than code that describes **how** to do it.
+Python's [functional programming guide][func] includes some good details and examples of how to use this style effectively.

 [func]: https://docs.python.org/3/howto/functional.html